-RRWA changes from chloramines to free chlorine as our disinfectant one time each year.
+RRWA changes from chloramines to free chlorine as our disinfectant once every thee years or as needed to maintain water quality.
 This change to free chlorine helps maintain the sanitary condition of our distribution system.
-RRWA usually makes this change to free chlorine in the spring of each year and it lasts for approximately two weeks.
+RRWA usually makes this change to free chlorine in the spring of the year and it lasts for approximately two weeks.
 Your water may have a stronger chlorine taste and smell during this time, but it is safe to drink.
 RRWA notifies our customers about this annual change so that those who may be affected by free chlorine in their drinking water can take any necessary steps.